blökkli In-Page Editor

 import { defineBlokkliEditAdapter } from '#blokkli/adapter'

-import drupalGraphlMiddlewareAdapter from '#blokkli/adapter/drupal/graphqlMiddleware'
+import drupalAdapter from '#blokkli/drupal/adapter'

 export default defineBlokkliEditAdapter(async (ctx) => {

-const adapter = await drupalGraphlMiddlewareAdapter(ctx)
+const baseAdapter = await drupalAdapter(ctx)

 return {